ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Room and Board Costs at University of Missouri

 Housing and campus dining at University of Missouri is $14,485 a year.
-This covers the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the University of Missouri's on-campus cafeterias and dining halls.
+This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the University of Missouri's on-campus cafeterias and dining halls.
+Students who do not live on-campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $7,715.

 Yearly Fees

-Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges offer ways so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+Keep in mind, there could also be optional fees associated with participating in certain activities, like Greek Life, or playing on an intramural sports team.
+Most colleges offer ways so that those with demonstrated need to find ways to lower or eliminate these costs.

 Transportation costs

-The cost of transportation in college depends on a few key factors.
+The total cost of transportation in college can really vary.
 Will you drive, fly, or take public transportation to school?
-Is on-campus parking free, or will you need to budget for parking?
+Will you need to pay to park on-campus?
 Is the campus easy to get around on foot?
-Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
 All of these factors can drastically impact your estimated cost of transportation.
-At University of Missouri, freshman are allowed to park on campus.
+Keeping in mind, first-year students are allowed to park a car on campus.

-A school's location can also have a big effect on transportation costs.
+The location of a college or university can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in an urban area is often costly, but there may be more buses, trains and low-cost flight options to actually get to school.
-University of Missouriis in a suburban setting in Missouri.
+On the other hand getting around in an urban area might be expensive, but there may be more buses, trains and affordable flights to actually get to school.
+The University of Missouri campus is in a suburb in Missouri.

 Other Costs